Manual

 n is the number of carbon rasters.

-• Normalization is done as shown in Equation 2
+- Normalisation is done as shown in Equation 2

-Equation 2: Normalized NCS weighted carbon
+Equation 2: Normalised NCS weighted carbon

 where value is the pixel value;